Country:

 and serial number of the identity card, the issuing country or issuing authority and the card's validity; at the same time, the obliged entity verifies the holder's appearance and the holder's facial image as pictured on the

 identity card".
-It can therefore be inferred that, where the submitted identity document does not contain the holder's address, the latter does not need to be verified separately.
-Likewise, there is no prescribed procedure in case
+It can therefore be inferred that, where the submitted identity document does not contain the holder's address, the latter needs to be verified separately.
+However, there is no prescribed procedure in case of a

-where the onboarding is conducted remotely either (i) in accordance with the eIDAS Regulation and the Act on Electronic Identification or (ii) as otherwise explicitly permitted under the Bank Act, in which case no subsequent address
+where the onboarding is conducted remotely either (i) in accordance with the eIDAS Regulation and the Act on Electronic Identification or (ii) as otherwise explicitly permitted under the Bank Act, in which case the address

 Is it permissible to use document-free methods for address verification?